Infraclavicular block

 • Pneumothorax risk (lower with ultrasound but not zero), particularly with medial/deep needle trajectory.

-• Vascular puncture: axillary artery/vein; haematoma risk increased with anticoagulation.
+• Vascular puncture: axillary artery/vein, haematoma risk increased with anticoagulation.

-• Nerve injury: intraneural injection/needle trauma; avoid high opening injection pressure and pain/paraesthesia on injection.
+• Nerve injury: intraneural injection/needle trauma, avoid high opening injection pressure and pain/paraesthesia on injection.

 Techniques (ultrasound and nerve stimulation)